Meekelis/Hacker-News-Readability-Tweaks/README.md

 ## Privacy

-Data not collected - this user script does not collect or send any data from your device.
+Data not collected - this userscript does not collect or send any data from your device.

 ## Acknowledgment